-If the student has had a foreign language in high school, the number of hours prescribed in the College may be reduced by six hours for each unit.
-But every student is required to take in the College at least six hours of a foreign language.
+If the student has had French or German in high school, the number of hours prescribed in the College may be reduced by six hours for a unit of first-year work, and by six hours for a unit of second-year work.
+But every student is required to take in the College at least six hours of either French or German.